Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 The hospitality sector is fast-paced and demanding.
 Despite this, Travel Neutral Hospitality strives to foster an inclusive work environment that values attitude over experience.

-In the aftermath of COVID-19, retaining staff became a significant challenge for many businesses in the hospitality sector.
-However, Hugo's company has taken a different approach, believing in the potential of young, untrained individuals with a positive attitude.
+Retaining staff became a significant challenge for many hospitality businesses after COVID-19.
+However, Hugo's company has taken a different approach.
+They believe in the potential of young, untrained individuals with a positive attitude.
 They invest heavily in internal training, offering encouragement and the resources necessary to develop their skills.

 One notable success story is a team member who had no prior experience in hospitality.
 With the right encouragement and training, she has excelled in her role.
 This example illustrates the company’s commitment to developing its staff and creating a respectful and safe environment where employees can confidently express themselves.